 Continence is the ability to control bladder and bowel function.
 Incontinence describes any accidental or involuntary:

-Incontinence can have a major effect on a person's quality of life.
-However, it can be treated, managed, and in some cases cured, so it is important to talk to a doctor or qualified health professional.
+Incontinence can range in severity from 'just a small leak' to complete loss of bladder or bowel control.
+It can be treated, managed, and in some cases cured, so it's important to talk to a doctor or qualified health professional.

 Continence Resource Centre